bmwcarit/MoCOCrW/doc/examples/example_symm.md

 # Symmetric Crypto API

-## Encrypting messages in one-shot mode
+## Encrypting Messages in One-Shot Mode

-The code below demonstrates encryption and then further decryption of a simple message.
-The example also shows how to generate random encryption key and IV.
+The code below demonstrates encryption, followed by decryption, of a simple message.
+This example also shows how to generate random encryption key and IV.

 ```cpp